eoghanb6/tc-radiate/README.md

 General Information
 -------------------
-If an image with a users username has not be placed in the Content/users folder in jpg format, then no image will be displayed when that user triggers a test.
+If an image with a users username has not be placed in the Content/users folder in jpg, png or gif format, then no image will be displayed when that user triggers a test.

 A user image will only appear when someone has triggered the test; otherwise a random meme will appear.